ninar12/Character-by-Character-Animation/README.md

 ## In order to export:

-1. Download the file in this repo, char-by-char-element.js
+1. Download the file in this repo, char-by-char-element.js, within the src directory.
-2. Put `<script src="char-by-char-element.js"></script>` in your HTML head
+2. Put `<script src=""></script>` in your HTML head
 3. In your HTML body, put in `<char-by-char text="Insert Your Text"></char-by-char>`, and you will have text display like you are typing on a type writer! 💯 ☺️